gaya3reddy/retailgenius-churn-ai/README.md

 ---

-Great idea — this is the **last missing piece** that makes your README feel *complete and professional*.
-Below is a **clear, beginner-proof “How to run from scratch” section** that matches your project exactly.

-You can copy-paste this **as-is** under a new section in your `README.md`.

----

 ## ▶️ How to Run the Project from Scratch

 This section explains how to set up the environment and run the complete pipeline from raw data to predictions.